tonyduckles/octopress/source/_posts/2010-08-07-moving-e-mail-from-gmail-to-google-apps-over-imap-using-imapsync.markdown

 Two years ago, I transitioned from using regular Gmail (i.e. "...@gmail.com") to setting up Google Apps for "nynim.org" (i.e. "...@nynim.org").
-I had found the following article back then which gave me helpful hints on how to use imapsync to push data to my new Google Apps e-mail address:
+I had found the following article back then which gave me helpful hints on how to use `imapsync` to push data to my new Google Apps e-mail address:

 **[http://gemal.dk/blog/2008/04/08/completed_the_gmail_migration/](http://gemal.dk/blog/2008/04/08/completed_the_gmail_migration/)**

+I adapted that script for my own needs, and I was able to successfully copy all the mail from my regular Gmail account to my new Google Apps account.
 <!-- more -->

 Here is the final script I ended-up with: